SvetSimova/GTEx_cv/README.md

 - Visualization with Data Dashboard for tissues `GTEx_both_tis.pbix` (based on `gtex_both_tis.csv`).

-So we create the sampling: 50 samples for each of 40 tissues (as for 5 types of tissues there are less than 50 samples we take them all) in total 1803 slides.
+So we create the sampling: 50 samples for each of 40 tissues (as for 5 types of tissues there are less than 50 samples we take them all), in total 1803 slides.

 Results: